sudoshi/Synthea2OMOP-ETL/README.md

 ## Architecture

-The project consists of three main components:
+The project consists of five main components:

 1. **Frontend**: A React application with Material-UI for the user interface
 2. **Backend**: An Express.js API server that interfaces with the database
 3. **Database**: A PostgreSQL database that stores the ETL data
+4. **Synthea**: A containerized version of the Synthea patient generator
+5. **Synthea API**: A Flask API for controlling the Synthea container

 ## Getting Started